If you’re an elderly woman who’d like to learn to do pull-ups, then go for it!

 In fact, if a woman over age 65 has osteoporosis (brittle bone disease), her contraindications are impact exercise like running, jumping and certain forms of other aerobic activity.

-And I’ve got news for you: It’s not easy to overdo it with chin-up training.
-It’s pretty much basically this: You either can or you can’t do a chin-up.
+And I’ve got news for you: It’s not easy to overdo it with pull-up training.
+It’s pretty much basically this: You either can or you can’t do it.

 It’s not like, say, the bench press, where you can keep straining and straining with endless sets and countless repetitions because you can adjust the weight of the barbell.
 You can then end up hurting a shoulder joint.

-But with chin-ups (and pull-ups), once you begin fatiguing, you have no choice but to quit and recharge fully before your next set, since you can’t adjust your body weight like you can adjust a barbell weight.
+But with chin-ups, once you begin fatiguing, you have no choice but to quit and recharge fully before your next set, since you can’t adjust your body weight like you can adjust a barbell weight.

 Though sets can be overdone in terms of volume if a woman uses a gravity-assist machine, I strongly urge against this device, as it’s a poor way to learn to do a chin-up or pull-up.
 (More on that coming up)